AdaLogics/software-security-paper-list/README.md

 The list is divided into further sub-topics and we include a section called "General" which contains papers that either have not been sorted into a sub-topic yet or do not fit into any sub-topics.

-This list is maintained by [David Korczynski](https://twitter.com/Davkorcz) mostly, but PRs are very welcomed.
+This list is maintained by [David Korczynski](https://twitter.com/Davkorcz).
+PRs are very welcomed.

 ## Download all automatically
 The `auto_download.py` script can be used to download either all of the papers or the papers for a given subtopic.